Exploring the Optimal Size of Grid-forming Energy Storage in an Off-grid Renewable P2H System under Multi-timescale Energy Management: System Description

 \item{\bf Long-term energy balance:} The OReP2HS must coordinate PV, WTs, BESS, and ELs to maintain year-long (8760 h) energy balance while avoiding the BESS being fully charged/discharged to maintain the power regulation ability.
 Note that under an effective load scheduling strategy, the regulation range of electrolytic load is far beyond that of the BESS.
 A full utilization of this capability can reduce the size of the BESS and the LCOH. \end{enumerate}

-The grid-forming ability and continuous operation during emergencies involve complex dynamic interactions between PV, WTs, BESS, and ELs.
-A refined simulation model is necessary to test these interactions.
+The grid-forming ability and continuous operation during emergencies involve fault (e.g., $N$- 1 contingency) analysis and complex dynamic interactions on a millisecond timescale between PV, WTs, BESS, and ELs.
+A refined simulation model is necessary to test them accurately.
 On the other hand, when testing long-term energy balance, a trade-off between time efficiency and accuracy is needed, making simplified models more suitable.
 Therefore, we develop both refined and simplified simulation models in Section \ref{sec:Model}.
-Then, a multi-timescale EMS is presented in Section \ref{sec:EMS} to support the simulations.
+Then, a multi-timescale EMS of the OReP2HS is presented in Section \ref{sec:EMS} to support the simulations.